microbus-io/copyrighter/README.md

 package yourpackage
 ```

-The first comment surrounded by `/*` and `*/` (on separate lines with nothing else added to those lines), or one where each line starts with `//`, will be recognized at the copyright notice.
+The first comment surrounded by `/*` and `*/` (on separate lines with nothing else added to those lines) or one where each line starts with `//` will be recognized as the copyright notice.

 ```go
 /*